ZongxuPan/DrBox-v2-tensorflow/README.md

 --
 DRBox-v2 is a detector with rotatable boxes for target detection in remote sensing images.

-The details of this method can be found in our paper "DRBox-v2: An Improved Detector with Rotatable Boxes for Target Detection in SAR Images", that will be published in IEEE Transactions on Geoscience and Remote Sensing, the DOI of which is 10.1109/TGRS.2019.2920534.
+The details of this method can be found in our following paper:
+Quanzhi An, Zongxu Pan*, Lei Liu, and Hongjian You, "DRBox-v2: An improved detector with rotatable boxes for target detection in SAR images", IEEE Transactions on Geoscience and Remote Sensing, to be published.
+The DOI of this paper is 10.1109/TGRS.2019.2920534.

 Please cite this paper in your publications if it helps your research.